 Most influencers will earn very little at first.
 But as they build their audiences and make more connections in the food community, they’ll find more opportunities to earn from collaborations and sponsorships.

-Influencing often starts out part-time as a way to supplement your current income.
-Some are able to grow their audience and reputation to the point where they can replace their day jobs entirely.
+That said, many food influencers start out part-time and use the extra money as a way to supplement their current income.
+Over time, some are able to grow their audience and reputation to the point where they can replace the income from their day job.

 If you’d like to learn more about some exciting careers in food, try these articles next!